-This is a research degree leading to the DPhil in Physical and Theoretical Chemistry.
+This is a research degree leading to the award of a DPhil in Physical and Theoretical Chemistry.
 Many training opportunities are available throughout the course, but the focus of the course is the research project.

 At the end of the first year you will undergo a Transfer of Status assessment, which is to ensure that you have the potential to gain a doctorate.
 This assessment will be made on the basis of a report and oral examination.

 Research proceeds with quarterly reporting throughout the next two years, and there is the opportunity to follow further courses during this period.
 By the end of the third year you must pass Confirmation of Status, which is to ensure that you are on track to complete the thesis within a reasonable time.

 The degree is examined by thesis and oral examination by two examiners, one of whom is normally from Oxford and one from elsewhere.

 Most alumni from the DPhil in Physical and Theoretical Chemistry remain in chemistry, some in the educational sector, and some go into industry, particularly including the computer industry.
 There is a wide variety of other destinations, including scientific writers, patent attorneys, government and the civil service, and a few go into financial services.

 The department runs an annual careers conference for graduate students and the careers service offers a wide variety of support, including CV workshops.
 The department also hosts a large number of visits from prospective employers, where students can find out more information.
 There is an alumni officer, who keeps in touch with graduates, and the department runs a number of social and scientific events for them.

 - MSc by Research in Physical and Theoretical Chemistry

 - Inorganic Chemistry for Future Manufacturing (EPSRC CDT)

 - DPhil in Organic Chemistry